 State University of New York

-State University of New York’s 64 geographically dispersed campuses bring educational opportunity to virtually all New Yorkers and comprise the nation’s largest comprehensive system of public higher education.
+State University of New York’s 64 geographically dispersed campuses bring educational opportunity to virtually all New Yorkers and constitute the nation’s largest comprehensive system of public higher education.
 Founded in 1948, with the consolidation of 29 state-operated but unaffiliated institutions, the state university has grown to a point where its impact is felt educationally, culturally, and economically the length and breadth of the state.

-The state university enrolls close to 40 percent of all New York State high school graduates, and its total enrollment is more than 431,000 (full-time and part-time).
+The state university enrolls close to 40 percent of all New York State high school graduates, and its total enrollment is more than 467,000 (full-time and part-time).
 Because of its structure and comprehensive programs, the state university offers students a wide diversity of educational options: short-term vocational/technical courses, certificate programs, baccalaureate degrees, graduate degrees, and postdoctoral studies.
 The university offers access to almost every field of academic or professional study somewhere within the system—more than 7,000 programs of study overall.

 As part of the university’s commitment to bring to the students of New York the very best and brightest scholars, scientists, artists, and professionals, the state university’s distinguished faculty is recruited from the finest graduate schools and universities throughout the United States and many countries around the world, and includes nationally and internationally recognized figures in all the major disciplines.
 Their efforts are regularly recognized in numerous prestigious awards and honors, including the Nobel Prize.

 The state university’s research contributions are helping to solve some of today’s most urgent problems.
 At the same time, contracts and grants received by university faculty directly benefit the economic development of the regions in which they are located.
-State university researchers pioneered nuclear magnetic resonance imaging and the supermarket bar code scanner, introduced time-lapse photography of forestry subjects, isolated the bacteria that causes Lyme disease, and developed the first implantable heart pacemaker.
+State university researchers pioneered nuclear magnetic resonance imaging and the supermarket barcode scanner, introduced time-lapse photography of forestry subjects, isolated the bacteria that causes Lyme disease, and developed the first implantable heart pacemaker.
 Other university researchers continue important studies in such wide-ranging areas as breast cancer, immunology, marine biology, sickle cell anemia, and robotics, and make hundreds of other contributions, inventions, and innovations for the benefit of society.

 The university’s program for the educationally and economically disadvantaged, consisting of Educational Opportunity Programs (EOP) and Educational Opportunity Centers (EOC), has become a model for delivering better learning opportunities to young people and adults traditionally bypassed by higher education.